s-holst/tinyrv/README.md

 # tinyRV

-A RISC-V instruction decoder and emulator in less than 200 lines of pure python3.
+A RISC-V instruction decoder and instruction set simulator in less than 200 lines of python.

 - Uses official RISC-V specs to decode *every* specified RISC-V instruction.
 - Emulates at least the base ISAs and is easily extendable.